Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 checkDigitExpirationDate | check digit for the expiration date issuingCountryCode | issuing country code nationalityCountryCode | nationality country code countryCode | country code (Deprecated since 3.2.1.
-Use issuingCountryCode and nationalityCountryCode instead.) surNames    | surnames givenNames | all given first names personalNumber | personal number checkDigitPersonalNumber | check digit for personal number checkDigitDates | check digit for both dates documentType |  type of the document that was read.
-(ID/P) documentNumber | document number checkDigitNumber |  check digit for the document number checkigitFinal  | check digit sex  | gender of the person
+Use issuingCountryCode and nationalityCountryCode instead) surNames    | surnames givenNames | all given first names personalNumber | personal number personalNumber2 | 2nd personal number on TD1 sized MROTDs checkDigitPersonalNumber | check digit for personal number checkDigitDates | check digit for both dates documentType |  type of the document that was read.
+(ID/P) documentNumber | document number checkDigitNumber |  check digit for the document number checkDigitFinal  | check digit sex  | gender of the person allCheckDigitsValid | flag indicating if all check digits are valid

 <aside class="notice">